Q. I can no longer make it to my session. What should I do?

 A. It is strongly suggested that you wear loose-fitting, comfortable clothes when you come in for your MRI session.
 However, please keep in mind that NO metal can be worn in the scanner.
 This includes: bobby pins, belts, hair clips, jewelry/piercings, zippers, etc. For this reason, girls should wear bras (i.e., sports bras) that do not contain underwire or metal parts. *Note: Avoid wearing yoga pants to your session, as some have been problematic in the fMRI scanner due to the materials used to make them.

-Q. I have piercings.
+Q. I have piercings, wig or hair extensions, or magnetic eyelashes.
 When should I remove these?

 A. If you have piercings, you will not be permitted to wear them in the MRI scanner.
 You must remove all piercings prior to coming in for your MRI session.
-If you have a new piercing and are afraid it will close up, temporary plastic studs can be purchased at most body piercing & jewelry shops.
+If you have a new piercing and are afraid it will close up, we have temporary plastic retainers available for use.
 Plastic jewelry is MRI safe.
+Please remove any metal clips in your hair as well or eyelashes that may contain metal.

 Q. I wear glasses.
 Can these be worn in the scanner?

-A. No. Regular glasses may not be worn in the scanner.
-If you have the option of wearing contacts, it is preferred that you wear them for your scanner session.
-If you do have glasses, you may not need to wear them in the scanner in order to see the projector.
-If this is the case, it is preferred that you forego wearing glasses.
-If no exceptions can be made, we will get you fitted with a special ‘MRI Safe’ pair of glasses.
+A. For your safety, regular glasses may not be worn in the scanner.
+If you have the option of wearing contacts, this is better.
+If you can’t see the screen without your glasses, we will fit you with a special ‘MRI Safe’ pair of glasses.
 To assist us with this, it is helpful if you can bring a copy of your eyeglass prescription with you to your session.

 Q. Will I need to sign any paperwork at my session?